manala/ansible-roles/roles/mailhog/README.md

 # :exclamation: DEPRECATION :exclamation:

-## This repository and the role associated are deprecated in favor of the [Manala Ansible Collection](https://galaxy.ansible.com/manala/roles)
+## This repository and the role associated are deprecated.

-## You will find informations on its usage on the [collection repository](https://github.com/manala/ansible-roles)
+### You can find our other roles in the [Manala Ansible Collection](https://galaxy.ansible.com/manala/roles).
+You will find informations on its usage on the [collection repository](https://github.com/manala/ansible-roles)

 #######################################################################################################